Historic Pritzlaff Building Repurposed Into Popular Event Venue with Assist from PFlow Hydraulic VRCS

 A Second Lift

-PFlow and Global Industrial installed a second hydraulic VRC in another area of the Pritzlaff building complex.
-This smaller lift serves a new catering kitchen, in addition to moving supplies for smaller events in adjacent areas of the building.
+PFlow and Global Industrial also installed a second hydraulic VRC in another area of the Pritzlaff.
+The smaller lift is used to serve a catering kitchen, in addition to moving supplies for smaller events in adjacent areas of the building.
 There is a passageway in the basement between the two lifts that allow for common storage of all supplies.